heraclex12/spert/README.md

-# SpERT: Span-based Entity and Relation Transformer
+# [SpERT](https://github.com/markus-eberts/spert): Span-based Entity and Relation Transformer
 PyTorch code for SpERT: "Span-based Entity and Relation Transformer".
 For a description of the model and experiments, see our paper: https://arxiv.org/abs/1909.07755 (accepted at ECAI 2020).

 ![alt text](http://deepca.cs.hs-rm.de/img/deepca/spert.png)

+# [PhoBERT](https://github.com/VinAIResearch/PhoBERT/blob/master/README.md): Pre-trained language models for Vietnamese <a name="introduction"></a>

+Pre-trained PhoBERT models are the state-of-the-art language models for Vietnamese ([Pho](https://en.wikipedia.org/wiki/Pho), i.e. "Phở", is a popular food in Vietnam):

 ## Setup
 ### Requirements